uptonking/note4yaoo/lib-ui-spectrum-docs-architecture.md

 ---
-title: lib-ui-spectrum-codebase-architecture
+title: lib-ui-spectrum-docs-architecture
-tags: [adobe-spectrum, architecture, codebase]
+tags: [adobe-spectrum, architecture, docs]
 created: 2021-04-12T17:14:17.736Z
-modified: 2021-04-12T18:06:57.616Z
+modified: 2023-06-25T03:57:34.243Z
 ---

-# lib-ui-spectrum-codebase-architecture
+# lib-ui-spectrum-docs-architecture

 # guide

+- common-patterns
+  - collections
+  - data-async
+  - form
+  - drag
+  - layer
+  - selection
+  - date
+  - color
+  - status

-- For React Spectrum v3, a new architecture is proposed taking advantage of hooks in React 16.8,
-  - which abstracts components into three reusable pieces:
+- For React Spectrum v3, a new architecture is proposed taking advantage of hooks in React 16.8, which abstracts components into three reusable pieces:
-    - platform agnostic state management,
+  - platform-agnostic state management,
-    - theme agnostic behavior,
+  - platform-specific behavior/a11y and theme-agnostic behavior,
   - and themed components.
 - This will allow new platforms to reuse common state, and new themes to utilize common behavior while getting accessibility and more out of the box.
 # react-stately
+- collections
+  - collection interface
+  - useListState
+  - useSingleSelectListState
+  - useTabListState
+  - useTableState
+  - useTreeState

+- data
+  - useListData
+  - useTreeData
+  - useAsyncList

+- form
+  - useCheckbox
+  - useRadioGroup
+  - useNumber
+  - useSearchField
+  - useSelect
+  - useCombobox
+  - useSlider

+- drag
+  - useDraggable
+  - useDroppable

+- overlay
+  - useMenuTrigger
+  - useOverlayTrigger
+  - useTooltip

+- selection
+  - selection
+  - selectionManager
+  - useMultipleSelectionState

+- date
+  - useCalendar
+  - useDate
+  - useDateRanger
+  - useTime

+- color
+  - useColorArea/Field/SliderState

+- status
+  - useToastState

 - implements state management and core logic for each component.
-  - It handles complex logic for things like collections and selection in a fully cross-platform way that you could reuse on the web, in react-native, etc.
+  - It handles complex logic for things **like collections and selection in a fully cross-platform way** that you could reuse on the web, in react-native, etc.
   - React Stately hooks can be used independently in your own components, or paired with React Aria hooks to get more of the behavior and user interactions for web applications out of the box.
   - We do not yet have behavior hooks for other platforms however, so if you're working in react-native or another view system, you'll need to use React Stately directly.
 # react-aria
+- interactions/gesture
+  - useFocus
+  - useFocusVisible
+  - useKeyboard
+  - usePress
+  - useLongPress
+  - useMove
+  - useHover
+  - useDrag
+  - useDrop

+- focus
+  - FocusRing
+  - useFocusRing
+  - FocusScope

+- nav
+  - useLink
+  - useBreadcrumbs
+  - useTabList

+- overlay
+  - useDialog
+  - usePopover
+  - useTooltip

+- components
+  - useButton
+  - useListBox
+  - useMenu
+  - useTable
+  - useSeparator
+  - color
+  - date/time
+  - form

+- status
+  - useProgressBar
+  - useToast
+  - useMeter

+- i18n
+  - I18nProvider
+  - useCollator
+  - useLocale
+  - useDateFormatter
+  - useNumberFormatter
+  - useFilter

+- utils
+  - VisuallyHidden
+  - mergeProps
+  - useId
+  - useLabel
+  - useField

+- React Aria Components is a new library of unstyled components implementing ARIA patterns, built on top of the existing React Aria hooks
+  - components provide a default DOM structure and styling API, and abstract away the glue code necessary to connect the hooks together.

-- implements behavior and accessibility for the web according to WAI-ARIA Authoring Practices.
+- implements **behavior and accessibility** for the web according to WAI-ARIA Authoring Practices.
   - It includes full screen reader and keyboard navigation support, along with mouse and touch interactions that have been tested across a wide variety of devices and browsers.
   - It also implements internationalization for over 30 languages, including right-to-left specific behavior, localized date and number formatting, and more.
   - Most importantly, React Aria is fully customizable, since it doesn't implement any rendering or impose a DOM structure or styling methodology.
   - You just need to spread the props returned by each React Aria hook onto the appropriate DOM elements, and you get high quality interactions, behavior, and accessibility pretty much for free.
   - All you need to do is provide the styling.
 # react-spectrum
 - puts all of these pieces together and implements the Adobe-specific styling.
   - It's designed to be adaptive, and works across mouse, touch, and keyboard interactions, on devices of any screen size.
   - It supports theming, including automatic support for dark mode and responsive scaling for large hit targets on touch devices.
   - If you're integrating with Adobe software, React Spectrum is a great way to make your UI consistent.
   - It's also a really great example of how to use React Aria and React Stately to build a full design system
 # [Architecture](https://react-spectrum.adobe.com/architecture.html)
 - each company tends to reimplement many of the same components from scratch.
   - This has become easier to do with React and other modern view libraries,
   - but implementing full support for accessibility, internationalization, keyboard, mouse, and touch interactions, and other features is still extraordinarily difficult.